Avaiga/taipy-doc/docs/manuals/gui/viselements/charts/bar.md

 our chart.

-Also, note that the _layout_ property is set as well: We indicate in its _barmode_ property that the two charts should be displayed next to each other, and we hide the legend using the _showlegend_ property.
+Also, note that the _layout_ property is set as well: We indicate in its _barmode_ property that the two charts should be share the same y coordinates, and we hide the legend using the _showlegend_ property.

 Now let's use this dictionary in the definition of the chart: